DSpeichert/cloudvcl/documentation/docs/student.md

 # Student Documentation

 ## Overview
-As a student, Cloud VCL allows you to spawn Virtual Environments (predefined by instructors) and work with Virtual Machines to complete tasks outlined in instructor given course assignments, usually through a course website.
+As a student, Cloud VCL allows you to create Virtual Environments as predefined by your instructors.
+You will be able to interact with it using an HTML5 console providing keyboard, video and mouse through a web browser.

-Cloud VCL enables instructors to provide optimal feedback by allowing them to access your Virtual Environments and view your Virtual Machines at any time, even simultaneously.
+Your instructors will be able to enter your environment and see your work in real time.

-<i>Note:</i> Cloud VCL does not automatically track progress and completion, so simply doing the tasks
+**Note: Cloud VCL does not track progress or completion of your assignments.
-may not satisfy the requirements of your assignments (screenshots or other proof may be necessary).

-## Accessing Cloud VCL

-Cloud VCL utilizes the central authentication system of the institution that is facilitating your course.
-Simply log in by clicking `Log in` on the top navigation bar.
-After entering and successfully submitting your credentials to the central authentication system, your web browser will navigate to the Cloud VCL home page.
+Make sure to follow instructions provided for your assignment.**

-## Accessing Courses
+## Introduction

-In Cloud VCL, the `Courses` page is simply there to organize Assignments when you click on a Course name.
-Upon doing so, the active Assignments that belong to that Course will be listed.

-Click on the Assignment name to navigate to that Assignment's detail page.
-You can spawn a new Environment or enter an existing one from there.
+When you first access Cloud VCL, you may not see any assignments yet.
+They become visible between the dates defined by your instructor.
+You can, however, go to the Courses page and confirm that see the classes you are enrolled in (which use Cloud VCL).
+If you don't see your Course, you won't be able to work on Assignments in them.
+Make sure you see all Courses you expect to be part of in the system.

 ## Launching a Virtual Environment

 To launch an Environment, navigate to the `Assignments` page and click on the name of the Assignment you wish to launch an Environment for.
-Then simply click `LAUNCH A NEW ENVIRONMENT FOR THIS ASSIGNMENT` and wait for the Environment to load (may take several minutes).
-The Environment will then open within your web browser.
+Then click `LAUNCH A NEW ENVIRONMENT FOR THIS ASSIGNMENT` and wait for the Environment to be ready, which may take several minutes.
+You will be redirected to the access for that environment.

-If the web browser page is closed, the Environment will close but not be deleted, and you can re-enter the Environment by following the same steps outlined above, but selecting `ENTER YOUR ENVIRONMENT` rather than launching a new one (impossible to do, anyways).

-## Deleting a Virtual Environment

-If you do not currently have an Environment open on your web browser, then you can delete an Environment by navigating to the `Assignments` page and clicking on the name of the Assignment that has an active Environment that you want to delete.
-From there, click `DELETE YOUR ENVIRONMENT`.
-Upon doing so, you will be directed to a confirmation page.
-Click `DELETE IRREVERSIBLY` to permanently delete that Environment and all of the Virtual Machines that belong to it.

-You can also delete an Environment when it is open in your web browser by clicking `DELETE ENVIRONMENT` in the upper right hand corner of the page (confirmation is required here as well).

-It is best practice to delete an Environment once you no longer need it (to free up resources), but make sure to save proof of the work you've done before deleting an Environment because all progress will be lost upon doing so.

-## Opening and Closing Virtual Machines (VM)

-Virtual Machines will be automatically loaded in your web browser when an Environment is launched.
-Progress made within the Virtual Machines will be saved if the web browser page is closed (until the Environment hosting those VMs is intentionally deleted).
-Remember that you can re-enter an Environment hosting VMs if the web browser page is closed.
+If you close the website, the Environment will continue working and you will be able to reconnect at a later time until the asssignment ends.
+Your environment will then be automatically deleted.
+You may delete and recreate your environment at any time.

 ## Using a Virtual Machine (VM)